List-Decodable Sparse Mean Estimation: Main Algorithms and Performance Guarantees

-The purpose of invoking Algorithm~\ref{alg:quad} in the main multifilter is to proceed even when no linear polynomial is found to have large variance on the set of samples.
-This step is necessary because even though the largest eigenvalue $\lambda^*$ on the current index set $\Omega$ is small, it does not necessarily mean that it is small on all $k$-sparse index sets.
-Thereby, it is of most importance that Algorithm~\ref{alg:quad} inevitably filters the set $T$ or certify that $T$ is not $\alpha$-good given the Frobenius norm of $(\tilde{\Sigma}-\I)_{U}$ is large.
-For this reason, we construct a sparse quadratic polynomial $p(x)$ which can be seens as ``projecting'' $(x-\tilde{\mu})(x-\tilde{\mu})^{\top}$ on $(\tilde{\Sigma}-\I)_U$ for each $x\in T$.
-Intuitively, the algorithm must find some $x$ that cause the large deviation of $\tilde{\Sigma}$ from $\I$.
-Thus, cleaner sample sets must be returned, except that $T$ is verified to be not $\alpha$-good.

-Recall that applying the basic multifilter on a polynomial $p$ requires $\Var[p(G)]\leq1$.
-This does not come for free for a quadratic $p$, as the variance of high-order polynomials on the Gaussian variable essentially depends on the distribution mean, i.e. $\mu-\tilde{\mu}$ in this case, which is unfortunately unknown.
-As a remedy, our quadratic polynomial $p$ is designed to be harmonic in light of an observation in~\cite{dia2018list}.
-Roughly speaking, for any harmonic polynomial $h_A(x)$, $\E_{x\sim\N(\mu',\I)}[h_A(x)^2]$ is equal to the summation of homogeneous polynomials of $\mu'$, which can also be seen as the expectation of multilinear polynomials over independent variables $X_{(i)}\sim\N(\mu',\I)$.
-Thus, we only need to verify the expectation of these corresponding multilinear polynomials, whose variance on $G$ does not grow with $\mu'$.
-To see that the quadratic function we constructed in Algorithm~\ref{alg:mainSub} is harmonic, we note that $p_{A'}(x) =\sum_{i}A'_{ii}(x_i^2 - 1) + \sum_{i\neq j}A'_{ij}x_i x_j = \sqrt{2}h_A'(x)$.
-Thus, $p(x) = \frac{1}{\sqrt{2}\fronorm{A'}}p_{A'}(x) = h_A(x)$ only contains Hermite basis.
+Recall that applying \bmf (Algorithm~\ref{alg:basic}) on a polynomial $p$ requires $\Var[p(G)]\leq1$.
+It is nontrivial to verify this condition for a high-degree polynomial $p$, as the variance of high-degree Gaussian polynomials depends on the distribution mean, i.e. $\mu-{\mu_T}$ in this case, which is unfortunately unknown.
+As a remedy, notice that for any harmonic polynomial $h_A(x)$, $\E_{x\sim\N(\mu',\I)}[h_A(x)^2]$ equals the summation of homogeneous polynomials of $\mu'$, which can also be seen as the expectation of multilinear polynomials over independent variables $X_{(i)}\sim\N(\mu',\I_d)$.
+Thus, we only need to verify the expectation of these corresponding multilinear polynomials, whose variance on $G$ does not hinge on $\mu'$.
+The harmonic multifilter is presented in Algorithm~\ref{alg:hmf}, where the subroutine \mmf can be found in Appendix~\ref{sec:app:omit-alg}.
+We first present the guarantee when Algorithm~\ref{alg:hmf} returns all $\TBD$ at Step~\ref{step:HMF-callMMF} and reaches Step~\ref{step:HMF-certified}, where we can certify a bounded variance for $h_A(x-\mu_T)$ on $G$.

-The quadratic multifilter is presented in Algorithm~\ref{alg:quad}.
-For our $p(x)$, there are three related multilinears $B^{(l)},l=\{0,1,2\}$.
-First, $B^{(0)}=\fronorm{A}=1$ already satisfies the condition, thus the verification is skipped.
-Since the nuclear norm of $B^{(1)}=AA^{\top}$ is bounded by $\nuclearnorm{AA^{\top}}=\fronorm{A}=1$, we can directly invoke \textsc{Degree2Homogeneous} from~\cite{dia2018list} which verifies any degree-$2$ multilinear polynomial with bounded nuclear norm.
-For $B^{(2)}$, we will first do eigendecomposition, and check on every ``eigenvector'' $V_i$ using \textsc{MultilinearMultifilter} (which is presented in the appendex).
-It for all $V_i$, it returns ``YES'', we conclude that $\Var[p(G-\tilde{\mu})]\leq\beta^2$.